Think property management companies just collect and cash rent checks? Think again.

 Property managers help make sure the home is rent-ready by taking care of any necessary repairs and remodeling, replacing worn-out appliances, and rekeying the doors.

 When it’s ready to be shown, you can rest assured the management company will help aggressively market the house with photos and video walk-throughs on its website as well as all the major rental listing sites, such as Zillow, Trulia, and RedFin.
 Agents will typically also be available to show your home to prospective tenants in person seven days a week.

 6. Screen tenants and collect security deposits

-A thorough screening process can reduce your risk of financial loss.
-This is why professional property managers perform a range of background checks, including credit, employment, rental history, criminal and terrorist lists, and pet information.
-They'll also make sure everything is conducted in compliance with fair housing and discrimination laws.
+A thorough screening process can help reduce your risk of a potential financial loss.
+This is why professional property managers usually perform a range of background checks, including credit, employment, rental history, criminal and terrorist lists, and pet information.
+They'll also help make sure everything is conducted in compliance with fair housing and discrimination laws.

 When an applicant is recommended for approval—and you as the owner have been consulted on the approval as desired—the property manager will collect the security deposit and hold it in escrow so that, in accordance with the rules, those funds are never co-mingled.

 New rental property investors often wonder if they’d save more money by managing a local property themselves.
 As Thompson points out, “The first question is whether you have the time, and what your time is worth.
 Proper management requires continual attention and around-the-clock availability.”

 Administrative and maintenance help on your property generally will range from $10-25 an hour, Thompson adds.